3 ways Trump could go it alone on North Korea

 Option 3: Military action

-On his inaugural trip to Asia last month, US Secretary of State Rex Tillerson said the US would consider military action against North Korea if provoked.
+On his inaugural trip to Asia last month, Secretary of State Rex Tillerson said the US would consider military action against North Korea if provoked.

-"Certainly, we do not want things to get to a military conflict ... but obviously, if North Korea takes actions that threatens the South Korean forces or our own forces, then that would be met with an appropriate response," he said.
+"Certainly, we do not want things to get to a military conflict ... but obviously, if North Korea takes actions that threaten the South Korean forces or our own forces, then that would be met with an appropriate response," he said.

-And it's a response Trump appears to be hinting at in his latest comments.

-"China will either decide to help us with North Korea or they won't," Trump told the Financial Times.
-"If they do, that will be very good for China, and if they don't, it won't be good for anyone."
+While the US possesses overwhelming firepower compared to North Korea, any American strike on North Korea could expose South Korea to devastating casualties, analysts say.

+"Everything is doable, but it all boils down to what risks you are willing to take versus the outcome you hope to achieve," said Carl Schuster, a professor at Hawaii Pacific University and former director of operations at the US Pacific Command's Joint Intelligence Center.

+In a series of reports prepared in May 2016, the Texas-based geopolitical analysis group Stratfor said the US could assemble a force that could rain down more than 600 cruise missiles and smart bombs on North Korean targets in a pulverizing first strike.

+The weapons could be deployed with stealth B-2 bombers and F-22 Raptors, massive Ohio-class guided-missile submarines and a selection of cruisers and destroyers, it said.

-But there are few feasible options.
-Even though the US could rain missiles and smart bombs on North Korea, Pyongyang has mobile launch vehicles that could plausibly send a nuclear weapon toward South Korea or Japan -- with unimaginable consequences.
+The problem, as Stratfor points out, is that Pyongyang has mobile launch vehicles that could then plausibly send a nuclear weapon toward South Korea or Japan -- with unimaginable consequences.

-Some 25 million people live in the Seoul metropolitan area -- only 30 miles from the North Korean border -- putting them within range of Pyongyang's conventional artillery and rockets.
-The US also has 28,000 troops in the country.
+Trump does have some non-lethal military options that might not result in a North Korean counterstrike, according to Layton, who is also a former Royal Australian Air Force officer.

+He suggests a simple blockade of any ships leaving and entering North Korean waters.

+Another more risky option is to use US warships equipped with the Aegis anti-missile system to shoot down any future North Korean missile tests, Layton said.

-Meanwhile, special forces covert raids into North Korea would be high risk and expose US troops to capture.
-Plus there are few signs of an elite or popular resistance ready to emerge to challenge the regime even if the US were able to decapitate it.
+Covert raids by special forces in North Korea would be too risky and expose US troops to capture, experts said.
+Plus there are few signs of an elite or popular resistance ready to challenge the regime even if the US were able to decapitate it.

 "Regime change is spy novel stuff," said Delury.